Looking for a Unique Experience? How About a Trip to Nowhere?

-Helen BoydThanks for Sharing, we dont always make a date with Country Calander but will this week.2 weeks ago · 1
+Helen BoydThanks for Sharing, we dont always make a date with Country Calander but will this week.1 month ago · 1

-Marcia O'reganIll be looking to see if the trees are still there where i got a rooster from back in 1970 threy were called brownleghorns real road runners2 weeks ago · 1
+Marcia O'reganIll be looking to see if the trees are still there where i got a rooster from back in 1970 threy were called brownleghorns real road runners1 month ago · 1

-Jeremy BerryLooking forward 2 a decent country calendar done on a high country station2 weeks ago · 1
+Jeremy BerryLooking forward 2 a decent country calendar done on a high country station1 month ago · 1

 Louise BlairWe've had the Erewhon experience twice.
 It was a great trip for both horsey and non-horsey folk.
 The scenery is to die for and the hospitality totally amazing.
-Looking forward to this show.2 weeks ago
+Looking forward to this show.1 month ago

 Erewhon Station Horse Stud shared NZ Ploughing Association's photo.

 Colin & the 6 at the Methven Ploughing match this weekend.
 Erin also ploughed with a pair and our woofers Lizzie & Josien did a great job for their first time ploughing.
 Unfortunately the next day at Rakaia was cold wet southerly but we still had fun, even if our ploughs were slipping around!!
 Next match is Oxford/North Canterbury on 9th/10th July which we will be attending weather & road conditions permitting. ...
 See MoreSee Less